This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 - 2 teaspoons anchovy paste

-- 1 cup white wine
+- 1 cup dry white wine

 - 1 cup bottled clam juice

-- 1 cup fresh minced parsley divided
+- 1 cup fresh chopped parsley, divided

-- 1 teaspoon fresh minced thyme
+- 1 teaspoon Fresh thyme

 - ¾ teaspoon salt

-- ½ teaspoon pepper
+- ½ teaspoon ground black pepper

-- 1-½ pounds large shrimp peeled and deveined
+- 1 ½ pounds large shrimp, peeled and deveined

-- 8 ounces squid sliced into 1/2 inch rings
+- 8 ounces squid, sliced into 1/2 inch rings

-- 2 teaspoons grated lemon zest
+- 2 teaspoons lemon zest

 For Garnish

-- 2 whole lemons sliced into wedges
+- 2 lemons, sliced into wedges

-- ½ cup freshly grated Parmesan cheese
+- ½ cup grated parmesan cheese

 - ¼ cup chopped fresh basil for serving